Top-Rated Equipment for Medical Use in the USA: Your Complete 2025 Buying Guide?

 In urgent care settings, infusion pumps are used to administer regulated dosages of fluids, drugs, or nutrition.

-Trauma Kits & Stretchers: These come with splints, immobilizers, wound dressings, and tourniquets.
+Trauma Kits & Stretchers: These include tourniquets, immobilizers, splints, and dressings for wounds.

 Handheld ultrasound devices are useful for evaluating internal injuries in trauma bays in the field.